GrimKriegor/EstusFlask/README.md

 ## Wiring

-RGB LED connected to pins 9, 10 and 11 an USB powered AVR ATMega328p board through three 220 ohm resistors.
+RGB LED connected to pins 9, 6 and 5 (respectively) on an USB powered AVR ATMega328p board through 220 ohm resistors.

 ## Building and uploading the code